 At the same time, there seems to be a real uptick in concern among civilian navigation and timing technologists about GPS vulnerabilities, that so many things depend upon it, and there are so few affordable and adequate backup systems.

 There was a lot of talk at the recent ION GNSS+ event in Tampa about GPS vulnerabilities and backup systems.
 Both New York University, and The Association of Old Crows have recently sponsored on-line events addressing the problem.
-A link to a recording of the Old Crows’ event can be found here.

 But 99% of GPS users are not in the military.
 Nor are they navigation or timing technologists.
 Few of them are aware of how critically dependent they are on GPS, and that the guardians of the system are rapidly finding ways to do without it if they must.